laseryuan/letspair/hiring.md

 # https://ca.indeed.com/q-hiring-tutor-l-vancouver,-bc-jobs.html?vjk=ce8430ab2eb0f2f0
 We are building a small team to kick off the buisness.
 The project is kind of experimental.
 We have the job description below for hiring people
-* We are not stric in the working experience
 * Willing to work in a start up environment and gain related experience
 * Preferable having tutoring experience
-* Has progrmming experience
-* Knew about pair programming
 * The job can be internship, full time job or part time job
+* Has some progrmming experience not necessary has working experience in this aspect
+* Knew about pair programming not necessary has working experience in this
+* We are not strict in the working experience
+* We don't need work experience in coding aspect

 Please make the job description:

-*
+---

-**Job Title: Coding Mentor/Developer - Internship, Part-Time, or Full-Time Positions Available**
+**Job Title:** Coding Mentor/Developer - Internship, Part-Time, or Full-Time Positions Available

 **Company:** Let's Pair - Co-Working & Mentoring in IT Technology